nanoframework/nanoframework.github.io/articles/getting-started-guides/getting-started-managed.md

 3. Now open the Device Explorer window.
 You can do this by going into View > Other Windows > Device Explorer.

-## Uploading the firmware to the board
+## Uploading the firmware to the board Using the ST-LINK Utility

 The second part is to load the **nanoFramework** image in the board flash.
 Actually there are two images, one for nanoBooter and another one for nanoCLR.
+There are two methods to flash the image to the device.
+This method uses the ST-LINK Utility.
+The second method using a **.dfu** file will explored in the next section below.

 1. Download the [STM32 ST-LINK Utility](http://www.st.com/content/st_com/en/products/development-tools/software-development-tools/stm32-software-development-tools/stm32-programmers/stsw-link004.html) from ST web site and install it in your development machine.